Corporation tax in France

 Corporate tax in France deals with the tax payable in France on the profits earned by companies.
-In 2021, the corporate tax rate (Impôt sur les Sociétés) is 26.5% for companies with a turnover of less than €250 million and 27.5% for large companies (turnover at or above €250 million).
-In 2022 the standard corporate tax rate will be lowered to 25% for all companies.
+In 2024, the corporate tax rate (Impôt sur les Sociétés) is 25%.

-Net corporate tax revenues in 2016 amounted to 30 billion euros (after tax credits & deductions).

 Location of profits

 A company is subject to French corporate tax on profits generated in France, in addition to any profit allocated to France by virtue of international tax treaties, after taking into account tax deductible costs.

 Tax base

 Rate

 The 2017 French corporate tax rate was 15% of the taxable income up to and including €38,120, 28% up to €75,000 and above which the rate is 33.3%.
 By 2020, the whole taxable income of all companies will be taxed at 28%.

 On 7 November 2017 the French National Assembly approved a new corporate tax exclusively for the year 2017.

 Business with more than €1 billion in sales a year are subject to pay a tax rate with 38.3% instead of 33.3%.
 If a firm makes more revenue than €3 billion the rate will be 43.3%.